 When you’re drowning in student loan debt, it can be hard to see the light at the end of the repayment tunnel.

-U.S. households are carrying $1.34 trillion in student loans, making it the second largest category of debt, according to the Federal Reserve Bank of New York.
+U.S. households carry $1.34 trillion in student loans, making it the second largest category of debt, according to the Federal Reserve Bank of New York.

 But there are steps you can take to relieve your debt burden to achieve financial stability.

-If you are still attending school, and can afford to do so, start making interest payments now, recommends Jill Rothenberger, vice president, consumer lending, at Dupaco’s Hillcrest Road branch in Dubuque, Iowa.
+If you are still attending school, and can afford to do so, start making interest payments now, recommended Dupaco Community Credit Union’s Jill Schweikert, senior vice president, consumer and mortgage lending.

-“This will save you in the long run, as that interest will accrue until payments are required,” she says.
+“This will save you in the long run, as that interest will accrue until payments are required,” she said.

 Refinancing your student loans might offer you a lower interest rate.

-“It’s easier to manage if the debt is consolidated into one monthly payment,” Rothenberger says.
+“It’s easier to manage when you consolidate debt into one monthly payment,” Schweikert said.
 “Be sure to check for interest rate discounts if you set up an automatic payment.”

 With Dupaco’s student loan refinance option through CU Student Choice, eligible borrowers can refinance existing private or federal student loans.
 The program offers favorable rates and repayment terms, including a rate discount for automatic payments.

 The student loan refinance option complements the credit union’s Extra Credit Student Loan, which provides students who are heading to college or are already in school with funding to cover the gap left by other aid.